elleem/reading-notes/401/second_half/reading41.md

 ### Next.js 10 is here

+10/27/2020 Next.js 10 launched

+built-in image component and optimization, even outside images. via importing `Image`

+improved language support

+analytics view is improved and robust, free for hobby plans

+improved e-commerce functionality

+`getStaticProps()` improved with FAST

+ability to import third party css inside of React component, ability to use datepicker without needing to import CSS in `_app.js`

+auto resolves `href` which likely I would not notice due to only knowing Next.js 10

+blocking the fallback, first blog load is empty, but now the initial request is waited on for pre-rendering

 ### Next.js Static File Serving

 3. How does Next.js handle static file serving?
 Discuss the default folder structure for storing static assets and explain how to reference them in a Next.js application.

+Static files are served via the `public` folder (I learned this early on when we were discussing which files should be deleted, because I looked this up)

+`public` folder is like `(/)`

+also useful for `robots.txt` and `favico.ico`

+do not name a `public` folder in `pages/`

+I researched this further and discovered that for project organization you can create subdirectories.

+`static/` is from 9.1 next.js